Kupinaaa/pitwall/README.md

 6. Prompt you to place the Kaggle CSV files in `data/` (see below)
 7. Import the data and fetch driver headshots

-**Kaggle dataset:** Download "Formula 1 World Championship (1950–2024)" by Rohan Rao from Kaggle and unzip the CSVs into the `data/` folder.
+**Kaggle dataset:** Download "Formula 1 World Championship (1950–2024)" by Rohan Rao from Kaggle and unzip the CSVs into a created `data/` folder in the root of the project.
 The setup script will wait for you to do this before continuing.

 After setup, start the dev server:
 ```bash